TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-We continue enumerating applying some path fuzzing over the domain:
+We continue enumeration by applying path fuzzing over the domain with `Wfuzz`:

 <br />